andy-hanson/tsut/readme.md

 	- `npm run coverage` and fix any missing coverage.
 	- `npm run doc` and check that it rendered correctly.

-Utility functions that are generically useful will likely be accepted.
+Only utility functions that are generically useful will be accepted.
 Functions that are server-side or client-side specific, or which are only useful in certain domains (e.g. validating emails), belong in different projects.